Food marketing: Misleading nutritional information

 In the United States, regulation of food marketing terms such as "healthy" are not well understood by the public.
-The Food and Drug Administration attempted to regulate the use of the term healthy in 2016 with a proposed rulemaking that resulted in an updated rule in 2022, which acknowledged that the current definition of the term allows food products to bear the claim “healthy” even when they “contain levels of nutrients that would not help consumers maintain healthy dietary practices."
-Consequently, FDA is proposing to define “healthy” using a “food group-based approach” in combination with limits on certain nutrients (saturated fat, sodium, and added sugars) to align use of the term with current nutrition science, the updated Nutrition Facts label, and the recommendations included in the Dietary Guidelines for Americans, 2020– 2025.
+The Food and Drug Administration attempted to regulate the use of the term healthy in 2016 with a proposed rulemaking that resulted in an updated rule in 2022, which acknowledged that the current definition of the term allows food products to bear the claim "healthy" even when they "contain levels of nutrients that would not help consumers maintain healthy dietary practices."
+Consequently, FDA is proposing to define "healthy" using a "food group-based approach" in combination with limits on certain nutrients (saturated fat, sodium, and added sugars) to align use of the term with current nutrition science, the updated Nutrition Facts label, and the recommendations included in the Dietary Guidelines for Americans, 2020– 2025.

 Purchasing decisions

-Food marketing not only involves the marketing of products to consumers, but the reasons why consumers purchase these items and the factors influencing such choices (Sahay, Stough, Sohal, & Goyal, 2006).
+Food marketing not only involves the marketing of products to consumers, but the reasons why consumers purchase these items and the factors influencing such choices.
 Demographics, values and attitudes, incentives, and price willingness to pay are all elements that drive buyer selection in the marketing of food.

 Firstly, food marketers must be aware that the attitudes and values of their target market play a significant role in what they choose to buy.
 For example, in terms of the green brand market, consumers will first be environmentally conscious and therefore intend to buy such products.
-Once a product has been marketed to a consumer, they need to feel that they are contributing to the preservation of the environment to purchase something (Kapuge, 2016).
+Once a product has been marketed to a consumer, they need to feel that they are contributing to the preservation of the environment to purchase something.
 Consumers that have concern for the environment tend to alter their behavior to be more environmentally friendly.
-Values and attitudes have been found to be the driving force of sustainable purchasing behavior (Kapuge, 2016).
+Values and attitudes have been found to be the driving force of sustainable purchasing behavior.
 Marketers need to convey to their consumer market through information that some items have adverse effects on the environment.
-Brands need to also relay the values of food marketing to customers when communicating with them (Sahay et al., 2006).
+Brands need to also relay the values of food marketing to customers when communicating with them.

-In relation to knowledge and beliefs in variables affecting food marketing decisions, it has been suggested that someone's understanding of products helps anticipate their ecologically friendly actions (Nikolova & Inman, 2015).
-Because a persons awareness of information can cause them to make more informed or less informed decisions about products shows knowledge is a major factor in consumer buying choices.
-When strategists are food marketing, it is important to create binding relationships with potential customers through understanding their beliefs and awareness about the marketed product (Nikolova & Inman, 2015).
+In relation to knowledge and beliefs in variables affecting food marketing decisions, it has been suggested that someone's understanding of products helps anticipate their ecologically friendly actions.
+Because a person's awareness of information can cause them to make more informed or less informed decisions about products shows knowledge is a major factor in consumer buying choices.
+When strategists are food marketing, it is important to create binding relationships with potential customers through understanding their beliefs and awareness about the marketed product.